 This has become one of my favorite meals to make in my pressure cooker.
-This Pressure Cooker Lemon and Herb Chicken and Mashed Potatoes is so simple to make.
-It feed’s my family of 5 in just 30 minutes!
-From prep to cook to plate I’ve clocked my time at 30 minutes so far.
+This Pressure Cooker Lemon and Herb Chicken and Mashed Potatoes is so simple to make, It feed’s my family of 5 in just 30 minutes!
+From meal prep to cooking, to the plate, I’ve clocked my time at 30 minutes so far.
 How fast do you think you could prep, cook, and plate this?

 I feel in love with the Lemon and Herb Chicken and mashed potatoes recipe when I visited my local Cheesecake Factory.
-They serve the best in town and I just had to do a copy cat recipe for this.
-I ended up making this meal for under $7 for a family 5.
+They serve the best in town and I just had to do a copycat recipe for this.
+I ended up making this meal for under $7 for a family of 5.
 It was definitely a delicious meal and was truly one of the cheapest yet affordable meals I have made in a long time.
 The carrots soak up all that delicious lemon flavor and it’s just so delicious.
-It’s a delicious way to get my kids to eat their vegetables for sure.
+This is definitely a delicious way to get my kids to eat their vegetables for sure.

 - Parsley Flakes